Algebraic K-theory of Geometric Groups: Coarse Spaces

 This verifies that $b$ is proper.
-It is clearly distance reducing, therefore eventually continuous with $l(r)=r$. \end{proof}
+It is clearly distance reducing, therefore uniformly expansive with $l(r)=r$. \end{proof}

-If we think of $X^{bdd}$ as the set $X$ with the metric induced from the bijection $b$, the map $b$ becomes the coarse identity map between the metric space $X$ with a left action of $\Gamma$ and the metric space $X^{bdd}$ where the action is made bounded.
+If one thinks of $X^{bdd}$ as the set $X$ with the metric induced from the bijection $b$, the map $b$ becomes the coarse identity map between the metric space $X$ with a left action of $\Gamma$ and the metric space $X^{bdd}$ where the \textit{action is made left-bounded} but is no longer by isometries.

-\begin{PropRef}{ECE} Suppose that $J$, $K$, and $L$ are metric spaces with left $\Gamma$-actions by isometries.
-Suppose further that $f \colon K \to L$ is an equivariant coarse equivalence.
-Then the natural map